Quality begins with the intent.

 Connect Solution Intents across the Supply Chain

-A system’s solution intent does not necessarily stand alone.
-Many solutions are systems that participate in a higher-level system of systems.
-In that case, other systems, as well as suppliers, provide unique knowledge and solution elements that accelerate development.
-Suppliers, for example, will often have separate and independent requirements, designs, and other specifications for their subsystem or capability.
+At scale, the solution intent does not necessarily stand alone.
+Since the system is composed of multiple subsystems, the solution intent often spans those subsystems, including suppliers.
+Suppliers will often have separate and independent requirements, designs, and other specifications for their subsystem or capability.
 From their perspective, that is their solution intent.
-As a result, the ultimate (top-level) solution intent must include the relevant supplier knowledge and information necessary to communicate decisions, facilitate exploration, align teams, and support compliance.
-This ‘daisy chain’ of requirements moves design decisions up and down the system hierarchy, as illustrated in Figure 6.
+The ultimate (top-level) solution intent must include all relevant information across the subsystem hierarchy to communicate decisions, facilitate exploration, align teams, and support compliance (Figure 6).

 Create Minimal but Sufficient Documentation